 Before I met Alfredo Del Rosso, I had formed a mental picture of him that was completely wrong.
 We had been appointed as missionaries to Italy in February of 1974.
 That summer, during the last weekend I spent at my parents' home before leaving for Italy, I spent a morning in the library of what is now Southern Nazarene University.
-On that summer morning of 1974, I browsed through back issues of the Other Sheep, the historic missionary magazine of the Church of the Nazarene.
+On that summer morning of 1974, I browsed through back issues of the Other Sheep, a monthly world missions magazine once printed by the Church of the Nazarene.
 I was looking for and reading anything and everything about the work of the Church of the Nazarene in Italy.

 I found quite a bit of stuff written by Alfredo Del Rosso.
 Then, in an old bound volume from 1948, I came across an interview of Del Rosso complete with his picture.
 The photo was only a mug shot, so I had let my imagination put a body under that head.
 I imagined him to be a tall, impressive person physically.
 So, you can imagine my shock when I first met Alfredo Del Rosso at a pastors' meeting in Rome just after we arrived in Italy.
 There, in the small sanctuary of our Rome church, I found myself looking down at Alfredo Del Rosso -- and I'm only 5' 7" tall myself!